 ATrust@ shall mean Hawaii II 125-0 Trust, the Delaware business trust created pursuant to the Trust Agreement.

-ATrust Agreement@ shall mean the Trust Agreement the Trust dated as of , 2000, executed by the Trustee, as amended from time to time in accordance with its terms.
+ATrust Agreement@ shall mean the Second Amended and Restated Trust Agreement constituting governing the Trust dated as of March 31 November 15, 2000, executed by the Trustee, as amended and restated on May 31, 2000, as further such agreement is amended from time to time in accordance with its terms.

 ATrust Institution@ shall mean Wilmington Trust Company.